Sawertynn/Epic-Cebula/README.md

 - Epic Games Launcher (permanently logged in)

 ## Usage:
-Run epic-cebula.py in python, that's it.
+Click on run.bat or run epic-cebula.py in python.